top of page

 I'm a massive fan of Body Horror, but oddly, I wasn't crazy about "The Substance" (see my capsule review here).

-So, I want to share better examples of this subgenre.
+So, I want to share what I consider to be better examples of this subgenre.

 But before I can share my favorites, I should clarify that at least eight would be directed by one man, which would be unfair.